tiascott01/13_GroupProject2_ETL/README.md

     <img src="https://github.com/tiascott01/13_GroupProject2_ETL/blob/main/Images/campaign_datatypes.png" width="157">
     </p>
 ### Option 1: Pandas Dataframe
-  * In the third part of the transformation a contacts dataframe was created with pandas:
+  * In the third part of the transformation a contacts dataframe was created with pandas and exported as a csv:
        * "contact_id" column,
        * "first_name" column,
        * “last_name” column, the "blurb" column (renamed as "description"),